okffi/avohoito/README.md

 4. `service apache2 reload` loads the new configuration.

-If something goes wrong, do something like "a2dissite NAME" and “service apache2 restart” to get back to the preceding situation, so that the possible errors in your site configuration are out of the way.
+If something goes wrong, do something like `a2dissite NAME` and `service apache2 restart` to get back to the preceding situation, so that the possible errors in your site configuration are out of the way.

-### Blogipalvelu, Wordpress network/multisite: http://blog.okf.fi
+### Blog service, Wordpress network/multisite: http://blog.okf.fi

-Wordpress multisite on asennettu kansioon /var/www/okf/blog.
-Asennus näkyy verkossa osoitteessa [http://blog.okf.fi](http://blog.okf.fi).
-Pyynnöstä saa itselleen blogin ylläpidettäväksi.
-Sille voidaan pyynnöstä antaa jokin OKF:n hallinnoima domaini tai alidomaini, tai siihen voi ohjata itse omistamansa domainin.
-Teemojen ja pluginien asentaminen tapahtuu superadminin toimesta, eli pyyntöjä ylläpidolle jos on tarvetta lisäteemoille tai plugineille.
+Wordpress multisite has been installed into /var/www/okf/blog.
+It is visible on the web at [http://blog.okf.fi](http://blog.okf.fi).
+You may request a blog to administer.
+It can be given a subdomain or domain controlled by OKFFI, or it can be assigned a domain owned by you.
+Themes and plugins are installed by superadmins.
+Contact sysadmin@okf.fi if you need these.

 ### Nagios monitoring

-Running at address [http://status.okf.fi](http://status.okf.fi)

-You can see the status with account "vieras".
+Running at address [http://status.okf.fi](http://status.okf.fi) You can see the status with account "vieras".
 Ask the password from OKFFI core.
 To gain more access, add a username/password combination for yourself.
-Use the same

-username you have for shell access, and also use that as the contact name in Nagios configurations.
+Use the same username you have for shell access, and also use that as the contact name in Nagios configurations.

-htpasswd /etc/nagios3/htpasswd.users USERNAME
+`htpasswd /etc/nagios3/htpasswd.users USERNAME`

 To add or modify monitored services, add and edit service definitions in

-/etc/nagios3/conf.d/okffi/
+`/etc/nagios3/conf.d/okffi/`

 and run

-service nagios3 reload
+`service nagios3 reload`

 To get notifications of service outages, add yourself to the contacts configuration and add you as the manager for appropriate services.